Apr 23, 2019

 INAP Performance IP + Phoenix = Ultra-Low Latency Network Performance

 The high demand for data center solutions in Phoenix means plenty of providers can help you check the requisite Tier-3 data center boxes.
 But there’s one thing others can’t offer: INAP Performance IP.
 This proprietary IP service routes tenants’ outbound traffic along the fastest path, providing the lowest latency possible.
 Every day, INAP’s Performance IP platform executes approximately 15 million route optimizations at our Phoenix data center locations alone.
-Learn more about how it works below or test it for yourself:

 Connect to INAP’s Scalable, High-Capacity Backbone